Void48/chatsen/libraries/flutter_chatsen_irc/README.md

 # Licensing

 Chatsen IRC is distributed under the AGPLv3 licence.
-A copy may be found in the LICENCE file in that repository.
+A copy may be found in the LICENSE file in that repository.
 All the dependencies remain under their original licenses.